-Percent who worry about each, in Singapore
+Percent who worry about...

 2023 Edelman Trust Barometer.
 POP_EMO.
 Some people say they worry about many things while others say they have few concerns.
 We are interested in what you worry about.
 Specifically, how much do you worry about each of the following?
 9-point scale; top 4 box, worry.
 Some attributes asked of half of the sample.
-General population, Singapore.
+General population, Europe region.
 Job loss asked of those who are an employee of an organization (Q43/1).
 Job loss is a net of attributes 1-3, 5, and 22-24.
+Sweden is not included in the regional average.